harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Harness Platform

 - We discovered an issue where the User Settings migration process in SMP environments incorrectly identifies values for Account Settings, leading to incorrect data population for existing settings.
-This issue has been resolved in versions `0.17.3` and `0.18.2`.
-If you are upgrading from version `0.16.x` or any lower version, you will not encounter this problem.
-However, if you have upgraded to any of the following versions: `0.17.0`, `0.17.1`, `0.17.2`, `0.18.0`, or `0.18.1`, you will need to run the provided script to correct the data:
+This issue has been resolved in versions `0.17.3`.
+If you have upgraded to any of the following versions: `0.17.0`, `0.17.1`, or `0.17.2`, you will need to run the provided script to correct the data:

   Script: [update-setting-parentUniqueId.sh](https://github.com/harness/helm-charts/blob/main/src/harness/scripts/update-setting-parentUniqueId.sh)